Hello! I’m Andi, and it’s nice to meet you! I’m a food blogger, mom, wife, and your healthy dinner cheerleader.

-- KEEP IT SIMPLE: Before I became a health coach, I was intimidated by healthy food and recipes.
+- KEEP IT SIMPLE: Before I started my blog, I was intimidated by healthy food and recipes.
 That’s why it’s my goal to make this process easy for you – because I get it!
-Taking the stress off of figuring out what to cook for dinner that’s healthy, how to cook it, and what is going to provide nourishment and not just empty calories; these things are worth their weight in gold.
-And I want this for you.
-I’ll show you how to do it in a simple way that’s realistic for your busy life
+Taking the stress off of figuring out what to cook for dinner that’s healthy, how to cook it and save time ; these things are worth their weight in gold.

 - EAT MORE WHOLE FOODS: Whole food is the food that has been around forever.
 Imagine what your great great grandmother was eating and making.
 She was probably growing her own vegetables in her garden, canning and fermenting foods to preserve them.
 She didn’t have access to large amounts of sugar like we do, and if she did, it was rare and a special occasion.
 Whole food is the solution to the processed food problem we’re facing.

 - LIFE IS ABOUT BALANCE: I love baking sweet treats for my family, so I’ve found ways to make these recipes healthier.
-By using better quality flours (like oat flour, buckwheat flour and chickpea flour) and natural sweeteners (like maple syrup and coconut sugar).
-I also love to sneak fruits and veggies in whenever I can.
-But at the end of the day, life is about balance and we should enjoy our desserts too!
+By using better quality flours (like organic flour, and alternative flours like oat flour, buckwheat flour and chickpea flour) and natural sweeteners (like maple syrup and coconut sugar).
+But at the end of the day, life is about balance and we should enjoy our desserts!

-The EASY HEALTHY KITCHEN TOOLKIT is a highly successful meal system filled to the brim with healthy eating resources that will teach you how to make easy healthy meals throughout the week, plan your breakfasts, lunches, dinners, and so much more!
-You’ll learn time-saving and budget-friendly techniques that I use to successfully cook healthy meals in my own kitchen, and so much more!
-This toolkit includes online videos, workshops, podcast lessons and PDF guides – It’s a screaming good deal on purpose!!
+The Easy Healthy Meals Success Kit is a meal system I created with healthy eating resources that will teach you how to make easy meals throughout the week, plan your breakfasts, lunches, dinners, and so much more!
+You’ll learn time-saving and budget-friendly techniques that I use to successfully cook simple meals in my own kitchen. > Learn More About It Here.